IbrahimSobh/kaggle-COVID19-Classification/README.md

 In this setup the final results are marginally better than any of the three models (there is still a room for enhancement)

+# Next Steps:
+- Use more versions of DenseNet and EfficientNet
+- Apply fine fine-tuning on some layers
+- Apply more reasonable data augmentation
+- Try Focal Loss with different settings
+-